Leibniz AI Academy Courses

 Responsible: Prof. Dr. Wolfgang Nejdl

 Description (learning goals and competencies): Inspired by the CS188 course at Berkeley and in coordination with its instructors, we offer both events Artificial Intelligence 1+2.
-The courses are offered online as a live event, and then made available as a recording.
-The exercises are offered as a flipped classroom with live Q&A question time, and also include two mini-projects per semester.
+The courses are offered online as a live event and then made available as a recording.
+The exercises are offered as a flipped classroom with live Q&A question time and also include two mini-projects per semester.
 In terms of content, the module covers Search and Constraint Satisfaction, Markov Decision Processes, Hidden Markov Models and Reinforcement Learning, Probabilities and Bayes Nets, Machine Learning (Naive Bayes, Logistic Regression, Decision Trees, Neural Networks).

 Credits: 5